freeCodeCamp/guide/src/pages/php/index.md

 ## How does PHP work?

 All PHP code is executed on a web server only, not on your local computer.
 For example, if you complete a form on a website and submit it, or click a link to a web page written in PHP, no actual PHP code runs on your computer.
 Instead, the form data or request for the web page gets sent to a web server to be processed by the PHP scripts.
 The web server then sends the processed HTML back to you (which is where 'Hypertext Preprocessor' in the name comes from), and your web browser displays the results.
 For this reason, you cannot see the PHP code of a website, only the resulting HTML that the PHP scripts have produced.

+## What is typical PHP work?

+Being a script language PHP is used for creation of pages on web sites, handles bussiness logic and provide successful work of 80% of web sites around the world.
+PHP could be used for automatic scripts too.
+So there are 2 main fields where it is used - with web servers like Apache or Nginx in web apps and in console.